 There are a number of reports (produced as a spreadsheet, e.g. Excel, by default) that provide the information required by a law firm, inter alia: -

-- Trust investment / commitments: a list of all clients Matters that have a trust or investment balance, with separate tabs for trust bank account/s and individual Section 86(4) investments).
+Trust investment / commitments: a list of all clients Matters that have a trust or investment balance, with separate tabs for trust creditors, trust bank account/s and individual Section 86(4) investments.
+As with all reports, any date or period can be selected, as appropriate.

 All reports have an export to Excel function and importantly, unlike exporting from a report writer, has been optimized for a spreadsheet.
 Consequently, reports can be quickly and simply converted to Pivot Tables for analysis (e.g. Unbilled Fees and Disbursements and Invoiced Fees and Disbursements).
 Several reports have Pivot Tables included.
 The Excel Text to Table can be applied to the General Ledger Account(s) report, which makes it ideal for analysis by the Auditor.